Water, sanitation and hygiene for all

 Nepal is a country with much beauty and much poverty.
 Many families here bring in little income and circumstances leave them trying to eke out a living.
-Volunteer in Nepal and build a family a home.
+Volunteer in Nepal and improve sanitation health in rural communities.

-Our goal is to build proper housing for a family in need who has been identified by our in-country partner.
+Our goal is to build latrines for the poorest families in need who have been identified by our in-country partner.
 Creating Possibilities Nepal (CP), is a non-political, non-religious, non-profit social organization.
-The group envisions a democratic society where all children and women have their basic human rights respected.
-The organization believes in the universal realization of human rights and in transparent and good governance.
+The group envisions a democratic society and believes in the universal realization of human rights and in transparent and good governance.

-CP’s goals include establishing an educational fund for the underprivileged children and women of Nepal; to launch income generating programs for their parents; to help women and children improve their quality of leadership; and to initiate local, regional and international alliances to combat labor exploitation and sexual violation of children and women.
+CP’s achievements include an educational fund for the underprivileged children and women of Nepal; launching income-generating programs for parents; helping women and children improve their quality of leadership; and initiating local, regional and international alliances to combat labour exploitation and sexual violation of children and women.

-By working on this project, you’ll be building a future for a family.
+By working on this latrine project, families’ health, safety, security and convenience will improve through more hygienic waste disposal practices.
 You’ll work alongside like-minded volunteers who are also passionate about travel and giving others a hand up, not a hand out.

 Read day-to-day experiences from our volunteers on the Nepal Blog »